 The NHS has devoted significant financial resources to one-off PPE and RPE.
 However, because FFP3-rated respirators are more expensive than disposable masks, making these respirators more widely available to healthcare workers will cause costs to rise significantly again.
 The NHS continues to need to buy more and more single-use masks to meet demand.
 However, if these respirators are reusable, the short-term cost increase is quickly offset over time, and there is no need to replace masks.
 Also, the longer these items can be reused, the more the NHS can start to save on replacing the RPE.

 The sustainable healthcare industry has long been on the agenda.
-However, recent research found that in the first six months after the COVID-19 outbreak alone, the carbon footprint of PPE totaled more than 100,000 tonnes of CO2 equivalent.
+However, recent research found that in the first six months after the COVID-19 outbreak alone, the carbon footprint, CO2 equivalent of PPE totaled more than 100,000 tonnes.
 The biggest contributions to this come from gloves, aprons, face shields, IIR-style surgical masks, and FFP3 respirators.
 Given the continued disposal of contaminated PPE, sustainable approaches should be a priority.
 One-off PPE imposes significant financial costs on the NHS, but it also presents significant environmental challenges.
 Disposable masks contain large amounts of single-use non-recyclable plastic materials, all of which must be disposed of as infectious waste that requires incineration.
 The ability to reuse PPE will greatly contribute to the healthcare industry's environmental impact.
 Any solution that provides reusable equipment needs to guarantee the traceability of disinfection and processes, and it must be able to remove any doubts about the ability to thoroughly disinfect items.

 Respiratory Protective Equipment for Industrial Use: